THE CHILD AND YOUTH WELL-BEING INDEX (CWI)

 n A brief textual description of the Child and Youth Well-Being Index given in Section A.

 n Section B contains General Public Presentations and Press Releases; Beginning in 2004, press releases have been added to Section B annually as the CWI and its projected values are updated; descriptions of general public presentations and other articles in the press on the Index and its potential policy implications also will be made available in Section B.

 n A table that gives brief labels of the seven domains of well-being and all of the specific social indicators in each of the domains of the summary indices is given in Section C.

-n Graphical representations of trends in the summary index for three age groups (infancy/preschool, childhood, and adolescence/teenage years),1975-2011 are given in Section F.
+n Graphical representations of trends in the summary index for three age groups (infancy/preschool, childhood, and adolescence/teenage years),1975-2013 are given in Section F.

-n Tables containing the index values of all of the summary indices, domain-specific index, and the time series of rates of the component social indicators with base years 1975 and 2008 or 2011 are accessible in Section H.
+n Tables containing the index values of all of the summary indices, domain-specific index, and the time series of rates of the component social indicators with base years 1975 and 2013 are accessible in Section H.

 n Files containing the scientific papers describing the indices, their components, and the methodology of construction are given in Section I.